-In all events an athlete, when turning, shall make physical contact with the end of the pool or course.
+In all Events, an Athlete, when turning, shall make physical contact with the end of the pool or course.
 The turn must be made from the wall and it is not permitted to take a stride or step from the bottom of the pool.